avsthiago/kopylot/CONTRIBUTING.md

 > python3.11 -V  # => Python 3.11.3
 > ```
 >
-> After this preparation and validation tox should pass the tests on all
+> After this preparation and validation, tox should run the tests successfully on all
 > python versions.
 >
 > ``` bash